 Additionally, using those advanced features requires at least some understanding of the technical processes involved and this has added further complication to editing your videos.

-The software makers themselves must have been getting the same kind of message from the market with a number of them releasing simplified versions of their existing products or in some cases a totally separate, easy to use product.
+The software makers themselves must have been getting the same kind of message from the market with a number of them releasing simplified versions of their existing products or in some cases a totally separate, easy to use products.